 Pinnacle Career Institute-North Kansas City

 Pinnacle Career Institute-North Kansas City ranks among the top 20% of community colleges in Missouri for:

 - Category Attribute

 - Student Earnings Highest graduate earnings (10 years post graduation)

-The teacher population of 7 teachers has stayed relatively flat over five years.
+The teacher population of 7 teachers has declined by 56% over five years.

 |Pinnacle Career Institute-North Kansas City||(MO) Community College Avg.|